How to Evaluate Emergency Preparedness in Assisted Living Facilities: Key Questions to Ask

 Though it’s not an emergency situation, it’s also important to protect residents from theft and unauthorized visitors.

-These protections are critical for older adults who have a cognitive impairment.
+These protections are critical for older adults with cognitive impairment.
 Someone with Alzheimer’s or dementia might not know if a theft occurs or wouldn’t be able to report it accurately.
-In general, it’s safest to make sure that valuables are kept elsewhere, like with a trusted family member or in a bank safety deposit box.
+In general, it’s safest to keep valuables elsewhere, such as with a trusted family member or in a bank safety deposit box.

 What to ask:

-• Is there a bond or insurance that pays for theft in their facility?
+• Is there a bond or insurance policy that covers theft in their facility?

-• Does there have to be formal charges and a conviction before stolen items are returned or financial compensation is given?
+• Do formal charges and a conviction have to be filed before stolen items are returned or financial compensation is given?

 • Are the entrance/exit doors to the care community always locked?